 <span style="font-family:Verdana, Geneva, sans-serif;font-size:14.0px;font-style:normal;line-height:16px;font-weight:normal;color:#535353; display:inline;"><a href="https://gimm.io">gimm.io<a></span>

-Save your HTML document, open it in Chrome to check if it’s working as a hyperlink and click on it to make sure it goes to the right website.
+Save your HTML file, open it in Chrome to check if it’s working as a hyperlink, and click on it to make sure it goes to the right website.

 Once you’ve confirmed the signature looks fine, install your email signature in your email client.